 A primary focus of the Education Studies Program is to provide equity of educational access for all students in public schools.
 This goal is actualized through the academic and field components of each of our programs.
 We require candidates to master the subject matter that they will teach and develop a repertoire of effective teaching practices that utilize their students’ cultural knowledge and language diversity as educational resources.

 The Education Studies Program offers three specific minor programs.
 These minors are designed for students considering K–12 teaching as a career; those interested in teaching at the college level; and students who are interested in becoming better, more reflective learners.
-The minor in Education Studies provides course work and field experience for students interested in elementary teaching, or for English, mathematics, science, or engineering students who decide to pursue teaching during their junior or senior years.
+The minor in Education Studies provides course work and field experience for students interested in elementary teaching, or for English, mathematics, science, engineering, or world language students who decide to pursue teaching during their junior or senior years.
 The Mathematics and Science Education minors explore teaching and learning practices specific to these disciplines along with the components of the knowledge base necessary to teach K–12 science and mathematics successfully.
 All courses for these minors must be taken for a letter grade except for EDS 39 and EDS 139.
 Depending on students’ majors and career plans, they may select from the following minor options:

-Students must complete a minimum of one practicum course in Teaching and Learning (EDS 130, 134, 136, 138, 128AB, or 129ABC) and a minimum of one course from two of the remaining three categories of Learning Environments (EDS 114, 115, 118, 119, 121A, 122, 124AR, or 124BR), Language and Culture (EDS 117 or 125), or School and Society (EDS 30, 31, 112, 113, 116, 125, or 126).
+Students must complete a minimum of one practicum course in Teaching and Learning (EDS 130, 131, 133, 135, 136, 137, 140, 141, 128AB, or 129ABC) and a minimum of one course from two of the remaining three categories of Learning Environments (EDS 110R, 111, 114, 115, 118, 119, 121A, 122, 124AR, or 124BR), Language and Culture (EDS 117 or 125), or School and Society (EDS 30, 31, 112, 113, 116, 125, or 126).
 All practicum courses, with the exception of EDS 135, require that students enroll concurrently in EDS 139.